-All students who have reason to be on campus to conduct one of the permitted activities listed above are required to wear an appropriate face mask that covers the nose and mouth anywhere on campus or participating in any IHE sponsored activity where there are or may be other people.
+- All students who have reason to be on campus to conduct one of the permitted activities listed above are required to wear an appropriate face mask that covers the nose and mouth anywhere on campus or participating in any IHE sponsored activity where there are or may be other people.
 Students who have been instructed not to wear a face mask by their medical provider must wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
 A drape that is form fitting under the chin is preferred.
 Masks with one-way valves must not be used.
-Students are not required to wear the face mask when on campus in their own personal living space.

-Vulnerable students (those above age 65, those who are pregnant, and those with chronic health conditions) are able to complete their classwork from home whenever feasible and should discuss any concerns with their healthcare provider to make appropriate decisions about returning to campus

-All students who have reason to be on campus to conduct one of the permitted activities listed above have been told to remain home or in their campus residence if they are feeling sick and to report their illness to the appropriate contact (e.g., student health services) within the IHE.

-Entry Screenings are conducted before any permitted activity that may require students to be on campus.
-Students living in on-campus housing have been instructed to carry out daily screening, including a checkin concerning cough, shortness of breath or fever, any other symptoms the student may be experiencing, and whether the student is currently under isolation or quarantine orders.
-A temperature check should be done if feasible.

-➤ Negative Screen (Cleared).
-If the person has no symptoms and no contact with a known or suspected COVID-19 case in the last 14 days, they can be cleared to enter and participate for that day.

-X Positive Screen (Not Cleared).

-- If the person has had contact with a known COVID-19 case in the last 14 days or is currently under quarantine orders, they may not enter and must be sent home immediately to quarantine at home.
+Students are not required to wear the face mask when on campus in their own personal living space. - 🔀 Vulnerable students (those above age 65, those who are pregnant, and those with chronic health conditions) are able to complete their classwork from home whenever feasible and should discuss any concerns with their healthcare provider to make appropriate decisions about returning to campus - All students who have reason to be on campus to conduct one of the permitted activities listed above have been told to remain home or in their campus residence if they are feeling sick and to report their illness to the appropriate contact (e.g., student health services) within the IHE. - Entry Screenings are conducted before any permitted activity that may require students to be on campus.
+Students living in on-campus housing have been instructed to carry out daily screening, including a checkin concerning cough, shortness of breath or fever, any other symptoms the student may be experiencing, and whether the student is currently under isolation or guarantine orders.
+A temperature check should be done if feasible. - ➤ Negative Screen (Cleared).
+If the person has no symptoms and no contact with a known or suspected COVID-19 case in the last 14 days, they can be cleared to enter and participate for that day. - Positive Screen (Not Cleared). - If the person has had contact with a known COVID-19 case in the last 14 days or is currently under quarantine orders, they may not enter and must be sent home immediately to quarantine at home.
 Provide them with the quarantine instructions found at ph.lacounty.gov/ covidquarantine. - If the person is showing any of the symptoms noted above or is currently under isolation orders, they may not enter and must be sent home immediately to isolate at home.
-Provide them with the isolation instructions found at ph.lacounty.gov/covidisolation - □ The IHE has instructed all students who have reason to be on campus to conduct a permitted activity that immunization against influenza is required unless contraindicated by personal medical conditions. - Influenza vaccination is required as long as influenza viruses are circulating locally (usually November 1st through April 30th) and unexpired vaccine is available. - The IHE has provided students with educational materials about the IHE's approach to preventing transmission of COVID-19 on campus, including, but not limited to:
+Provide them with the isolation instructions found at ph.lacounty.gov/covidisolation - The IHE has instructed all students who have reason to be on campus to conduct a permitted activity that immunization against influenza is required unless contraindicated by personal medical conditions. - ☐ Influenza vaccination is required as long as influenza viruses are circulating locally (usually November 1st through April 30th) and unexpired vaccine is available. - 🕱 The IHE has provided students with educational materials about the IHE's approach to preventing transmission of COVID-19 on campus, including, but not limited to:

-- Proper respiratory etiquette; - 🗙 Hand hygiene; - Required use of face masks unless Cal/OSHA standards require respiratory protection when in contact with other students or employees on campus; - Appropriate use of face masks, including the need to clean or replace face masks regularly; - What to do if they are feeling sick; and - How to access health care services on campus. - X IHEs provide students with easily accessible alcohol-based hand sanitizer, tissues, and, if feasible, contactless trash cans in all common areas. - The IHE maintains a supply of face masks to provide to students who are required to be on campus to conduct a permitted activity and are unable to obtain their own.
+IHEs provide students with easily accessible alcohol-based hand sanitizer, tissues, and, if feasible, contactless trash cans in all common areas.

+The IHE maintains a supply of face masks to provide to students who are required to be on campus to conduct a permitted activity and are unable to obtain their own.